cloudfoundry/cloud_controller_ng/docs/v3/source/includes/upgrade_guide/conceptual_changes/_resource_summaries.md

 V2 provided several endpoints that returned rolled-up summaries (e.g.
 `/v2/spaces/:guid/summary` for a space summary, or `/v2/organizations/:guid/summary` for an organization summary).
-These endpoints have been largely removed from V3 because they were expensive for Cloud Controller to compute and because they often returned more information than clients actually needed.
-They were convenient, so it was easy for clients to rely on them even when they only needed a few pieces of information.
+Although convenient, these endpoints have been largely removed from V3, for they were computationally expensive and often returned much more information than needed.

-In V3, to enable better API performance overall, these usage patterns are deliberately disallowed.
-Instead, clients are encouraged to think more carefully about which information they really need and to fetch that information with multiple API calls and/or by making use of the [`include` parameter](#including-associated-resources) on certain endpoints.
+In V3, to enable better API performance, these usage patterns are deliberately disallowed.
+Instead, clients are encouraged to think more carefully about which information they need and to fetch that information with multiple API calls and/or by making use of the [`include` parameter](#including-associated-resources) on certain endpoints.